Download

 R

-The current version of VisionEval is built for recent versions of R. If you have a different version installed and cannot install one of the supported versions, please contact the VisionEval support team.
+The current version of VisionEval is built for recent versions of R (R 4.4 and later).
+If you have a different version installed and cannot install one of the supported versions (and if you can’t or don’t want to do the full build yourself), please contact the VisionEval support team.
 You can get R here.

 RStudio